-- In course syllabi, faculty will designate the value of participation in interactive learning activities in the classroom, in the field, and online. - Learners are responsible to participate in and complete all interactive learning activities and to master their content. - Course syllabi will indicate whether make-up work is or is not an appropriate substitute for attendance in the classroom or participation in designated learning activities. - Absence or non-participation in required activities due to illness or other emergency may be excused at the discretion of the faculty. - Learners should expect that non-participation in interactive activities associated with more than 20% of the schedule of the course will reduce a course grade and may lead to receiving a failing grade for the course. - Students should consistently practice engaged online interaction as directed by faculty. - No instructor shall use attendance in any way for bonus points, penalties, or exemptions from exams. - Although professors are free to do so, it is not their responsibility to supply any missed material owing to a student's absence, nor are professors required to accept missing assignments.
+- In course syllabi, faculty will designate the value of participation in interactive learning activities in the classroom, in the field, and online. - Learners are responsible to participate in and complete all interactive learning activities and to master their content. - Course syllabi will indicate whether make-up work is or is not an appropriate substitute for attendance in the classroom or participation in designated learning activities. - Absence or non-participation in required activities due to illness or other emergency may be excused at the discretion of the faculty. - Students should consistently practice engaged online interaction as directed by faculty. - No instructor shall use attendance in any way for bonus points, penalties, or exemptions from exams. - Although professors are free to do so, it is not their responsibility to supply any missed material owing to a student's absence, nor are professors required to accept missing assignments.